il0106/FastAPI-practicum/README.md

 # FastAPI-practicum
-This repo to test and explore full-stack development
+This repo is to test and explore full-stack development